kleytonsolinho/kleytonsolinho/README.md

 Full Stack and Mobile Developer (React + NodeJS + Go)

-Currently Software Engineer and student Solutions Architect and technology enthusiast.
+Currently Software Engineer and student Solutions Architect.

 Passionate about learning new things, I believe that as the world changes too quickly and only those who have the capacity to adapt will be able to help in that change.